oliverwelinodeback/4DFlowINR/README.md

     --config configs/paper/pinn.py
 ```

-This is substantially more computationally demanding because it evaluates higher-order derivatives required by the Navier–Stokes residual and subsequently runs L-BFGS.
+This is substantially more computationally demanding because it evaluates higher-order derivatives required by the Navier–Stokes residual and subsequently runs L-BFGS optimization.

 ### Join an existing sweep